heru-himawan-tl/BSD-POWER-AMP/README.md

 ## PCB Design Files

-To get the PCB design files (in KiCad format, Gerber format, and PDF format), please contact the developer e-mail: heru.htl.83 at gmail.com
+To get the PCB design files (in KiCad format, Gerber format, and PDF format), please contact the developer by e-mail to: heru.htl.83 at gmail.com

 ## Online Schematics